muzafferkadir/uswg/README.md

+# ⚠️ This project is no longer maintained.
+You can visit [Klyppr](https://github.com/muzafferkadir/klyppr-desktop) instead.

 # USWG - Unsilence With GUI
 USWG is an automated video silence removal application with a graphical interface.
 It helps you remove or speed up silent parts in your video and audio files automatically.